Pope Francis and Mohamed Bin Zayed.

 "The Pope’s visit will send a strong signal across the region and world," he said.
 "People with different beliefs can live, work and worship together.
 Reverence, respect and compassion are core common values.
 Prayer is both uniting and unifying."

-His Highness Sheikh Mohamed Bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, on Wednesday arrived in Alexandria on a visit to Egypt.
+His Highness Sheikh Mohamed Bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, received on Friday, Mohamed Al Halbousi, Speaker of the Council of Representatives of Iraq.